publiccodenet/publiccode.net/codebases/signalen.md

 * clear branching and gitflow models
 * automated unit tests and integration testing
 * engineering guidelines
-* help prepare the community to empower market parties to offer the solution as SaaS
+* help prepare the community to empower market parties to offer the solution as a service (SaaS)

 ## Technology